Gemorroj/ginfo/README.md

 ### Fork changes:
 - drop ui
 - drop internationalization
+- drop bsd* support (sorry, I will not be able to support)
 - no need `COM` extension on Windows, but need powershell
 - minor code improvements